daveschudel/Fedora-KDE/README.md

 If you're interested in working on KDE itself check out the Fedora KDE SIG at [https://fedoraproject.org/wiki/SIGs/KDE](https://fedoraproject.org/wiki/SIGs/KDE)<br><br>

-# 12) Ham Radio
+# 13) Ham Radio

-I've been able to get most of the ham radio software I need to run working correctly in Fedora.
+I'm a ham radio operator (K5SGC) and I've been able to get most of the ham radio software I need to run working correctly in Fedora.
 Much of it runs under Wine.

 [Ham Radio Setup](./hamradio.md)